AldjiaDev/kidgo/README.md

-# Kid Go App
+# Kid GO App

-> This is a React Native application for Kid Go, a collection of activities for families.
+> This is a React Native application for Kid GO, a collection of activities for families.

 ## Getting Started